-Should you be looking to contract the services of an Atlanta colocation provider, or get a sense for the viability of setting up your own data center in the “404”, you’ll want to get the lay of the land.
+Should you be looking to contract the services of an Atlanta colocation provider or get a sense of the viability of setting up your own data center in the “404”, you’ll want to get the lay of the land.

-Here are three of Atlanta’s leading colocation providers, who are best prepared to keep the lights on, even when most everyone else’s lights are – well, off.
+Here are three of Atlanta’s leading colocation providers who are best prepared to keep the lights on, even when most everyone else’s lights are off.

 1. CenturyLink Technology Solutions

-It’s always a good sign of a company’s business continuity and disaster recovery (BC/DR) expertise when it has a thriving business practice in consulting with other companies on how to protect their assets.
+It’s always a good sign of a company’s business continuity and disaster recovery (BC/DR) expertise when it has a thriving business practice in consulting with other companies on protecting their assets.
 CenturyLink has helped companies like Hallmark Digital and Kronos to mitigate risks such as power outages.

 2. SunGard Availability Services